Sbali11/PeatlandFirePrediction/README.md

 ## Repository Structure
 The directory is structured as follows-

+### preprocessing:
+#### dataloaders
+Loader for each dataset returning an array corresponding to the dataset.
+#### interpolate:
+Code used to interpolate data to one standard spatial resolution.
+#### load_data:
+Load all data from the datasets using the various dataloaders.

 ### dataloader:
 #### peat_loader:
 Loader used for linear, unet, unet_lstm models.